-The four challenges facing companies today
+The six challenges facing companies today

-However you started 2020, you couldn’t have anticipated the challenges you’re facing now.
 The good news is, you’re not alone.
 No matter what challenges your company faces, we’ve seen it all — and we can help.

 These are the primary challenges facing businesses of all sizes in the new abnormal: